Networking Event Signals that the Community is Stronger Than the Competition

 John had high levels of commendation for wedding and event planners in Saint Lucia.
 “I have had the pleasure of seeing all of your work via social media and I must say that I am very impressed with what the St. Lucian community has to offer.,” she said.
 “Today is very special, as this is our first in-person member mixer and I get to share it with you, our St. Lucian Wedding & Events community.
 I am excited to connect with you, as this is a testimony to the fact that we need greater representation at the Caribbean level.
 By our very location, we have a competitive advantage in the industry and CWEP will allow us to learn, network, grow and inspire each other at a local, regional and international level,” said Natalie John.

-In laying out the rationale for founding CWEP, John explained that as an award winning wedding planner for over 22 years she has cultivated a strong presence in 13 Caribbean destination with her Dreamy Weddings brand.
-The inspiration to form CWEP came during COVID, when business came to an instant halt.
+In laying out the rationale for founding CWEP, John explained that as an award-winning wedding planner for over 22 years she has cultivated a strong presence in 13 Caribbean destinations with her Dreamy Weddings brand.
+The inspiration to form CWEP came during COVID when business came to an instant halt.
 During the lockdown, she connected with colleagues throughout the various Caribbean destinations.
-Given the economic, health and social implications, most of the conversations centered on the future outlook of the industry and what actions could be taken to mitigate against the effects of the pandemic.
-John noted how her international counterparts were connecting to share information and ideas and to explore solutions to address the pandemic.
+Given the economic, health, and social implications, most of the conversations centered on the future outlook of the industry and what actions could be taken to mitigate the effects of the pandemic.
+If you take the example of SmartWorks (https://www.smartworksevents.com/services/meetings-events/) in this context, you can see how the majority of event planners like them are providing their services not only considering the current health conditions but also delivering only the best service to their clients.
+John also noted how her international counterparts were connecting to share information and ideas and to explore solutions to address the pandemic.
+It was here, that a potential idea of incorporating a business mentor, or several mentors could have taken birth.

 “I felt that this was an opportune time for us in the Caribbean to connect and to establish an avenue whereby we could motivate and learn from each other and create our own space for further training and networking.
 Hence CWEP was born,” John stated.
 CWEP has been positioned a professional avenue for collaboration and to build community.
 “Together we are far greater than the competition and we can all share in the successes of each other.”